KarolinaGroszewska/Cheerify/README.md

 ## Roadmap

 - [ ] Designing a logo for Cheerify
+- [ ] Update this README.md with application screenshots
 - [ ] Creating a custom Cheerify API wiht affirmations and affirmation categories
 - [ ] Save affirmations locally and securely on-device